 Business line of credit vs. credit card: How to decide

 When it comes to borrowing money for your business, two common financing options are business lines of credit (LOCs) and business credit cards.
-Both offer access to a revolving credit line and both can help ensure your business has the funds it needs to operate efficiently.
+Both offer access to a revolving credit line, and both can help ensure your business has the funds it needs to operate efficiently.
 But there are some key differences to consider when choosing which option might be best for your business.

-Here’s a closer look at these two types of financial products to help you determine which may be right for your business’s needs.
+Here’s a closer look at these two types of financial products to help you determine which one may be right for your business’s needs.

 What you’ll learn: